Pfern/PANGenomics/exercises/HLA/README.md

 VG has two methods for genotyping variants, but in the interest of simplicity we will only present one here.
 Note that to output a VCF, you will need to have constructed your graph using a method that preserved the reference sequence as a path.

-Now we use the indexed reads to do the variant calling.
+    # -v for VCF output using the -r path as the reference

-    vg genotype -G mapped.gam.idx -r pathname -v graph.vg
+    vg genotype -G mapped.gam -r pathname -v graph.vg

 If this is too slow for you, it is also possible to speed up the execution by building a RocksDB index of the GAM first with `vg index` and then passing that in as a positional argument in place of `-G`.